saas786/gp-logger/README.md

-gp-security
+gp-logger
 ===========

-Security logging plugin for GlotPress
+Logging plugin for GlotPress